 So like I said earlier, we’ve done our research and we’ve consulted several woodworking machine experts, and we’ve come up with the top 10 best benchtop planer you can acquire today.
 So you can be rest assured that this is not just our personal opinion, but the result from thorough research and expert opinion.

 The top 10 best benchtop planer

-In terms of speed and high rpm, the DEWALT benchtop planer is a machine you can rely on.
+In terms of speed and high rpm, the DEWALT DW7334 is a planer you can rely on.
 This benchtop planer is made up of a 15 amp high speed motor that produces a 10,000 rpm, and it’s also equipped with a three-knife cutterhead.

 Important features of the DEWALT 734 benchtop planer